-Project Action or Activity Potential Impacts Mitigation Measures Recommended Responsibility Timing and Frequency 4.
-Workforce Deployment .4.1 Creation of construction employment opportunities for local residents.
-The contractor should make maximum use of local labour.
-The contractor should maximise use of labour- intensive construction methods rather than mechanisation.
-The contractor should maximise participation of local suppliers of materials, services, equipment and sub-contractors.
-The contractor is responsible for employment, as well as the procurement of goods and services 4.2 Development of social friction between the contractor's workforce and the public.
-The contractor shall assign responsibility for dealing with complaints from the general public to the site foreman / Project Manager, whose name and contact details should be shown on the project signboard.
-The contractor shall establish a Grievance Redress Mechanism (GRM) for the communities and workers which sets out the relevant dates, details of the complainant, the nature of the complaint, action taken, and other relevant details.
-The contractor shall ensure that grievances related to Sexual Exploitation and Abuse, Sexual Harassment and Gender Based Violence are handled appropriately.
-Contractor shall develop and maintain a code of conduct (CoC) for all personnel, including sub- contractors for site activities.
-The CoC will prohibit employees engaging in any Sexual Exploitation and Abuse, Sexual Harassment and Gender Based Violence.
+Actions Affecting Resources Potential Impact Mitigation/Benefit Enhancement Measures 1 Workforce Deployment.
+1.1 Creation of construction employment opportunities for local residents.
+Contractors should make maximum use of local labour.
+Contractors should maximise use of labour-intensive construction methods rather than machinery-intensive.
+Contractors should maximise participation of local suppliers of materials, services and equipment, and sub-contractors.
+1.2 Development of social friction between the contractor's workforce and the public.
+Contractor should assign responsibility for dealing with complaints from the general public to the site foreman, whose name and contact details should be shown on the project signboard.
+Contractor should establish a Grievance Redress Mechanism (GRM) for the communities and workers which sets out the relevant dates, details of the complainant, the nature of the complaint, action taken, and other relevant details.
+Contractor should take appropriate measures to ensure that the site is well-secured in order to protect assets on site.
+Contractor should develop and maintain a code of conduct for all personnel, including sub-contractors for site activities.
 The Code of Conduct will form part of the workers' and sub-contractor contracts.
-Worker training shall include sensitization on the CoC and interactions with the general public
+Worker training shall include sensitization on the CoC and interactions with the general public.